cheap-glitch/google-keep-to-clipboard/README.md

 # google-keep-to-clipboard

-**Google Keep To Clipboard** is a tiny browser extension for Firefox.
+> **Google Keep To Clipboard** is a tiny browser extension for Firefox.
+> Features :
+> * 📒 copy the contents of any note from Google Keep instantly
+> * 📝 export in plain text, markdown, HTML and more!
+> * 🤙 no permissions required

 ## Installation